 The RTU560 also creates audit trails (log files) of all security relevant user activities.
 Security events that are being logged include user login, logout, change of parameters, configurations, or updates of firmware.
 For each event date and time, user, event ID, outcome and source of event are logged.
 Access to the audit trail is available to authorised users only.
 Security events and alarms can be sent via host protocol to the control systems.

 ABB strives to improve the security and robustness of its products by performing security testing and hardening.
 So the RTU560 has been systematically hardened, for example unused services have been removed and unused ports closed.
 Furthermore the RTU560 has been thoroughly tested at ABB's dedicated, independent security test centre using state-of-the-art commercial and open-source security testing tools.
+[Page Break]

 According to Intergraph, security planning must anticipate intelligent, adaptive adversaries and large-scale emergencies that create terror and confusion, and complicate response by causing multiple, simultaneous incidents.
 In those circumstances, the sheer volume of inputs from alarms, sensors, video cameras, and other sources can overwhelm a security team and provide a confusing picture of the unfolding situation.